-On Wednesdays St. Luke offers a weekly sung Compline service at 8:30 p.m.
-This short service will include a musical reflection that varies weekly.
+On Wednesdays St. Luke offers a weekly sung Compline service online at 8:30 p.m.
+This short service will include a musical reflection that varies weekly, and is sung by a (masked, distanced) quartet.
 We are striving to offer a few moments where people from any faith tradition or none can tap into a beautiful time of calm connection with centuries of tradition.
 Though offered on the zoom platform attendees are not asked to share their video (though they can) or voice.
-The responses and hymn will be provided on the screen so that you may sing or speak them if you wish, or you may simply listen.
-It is also available at the St. Luke Lutheran Church Facebook page.
+A pdf of the service is available on the stlukeithaca.org main page if you wish to participate vocally or follow along, or you may simply listen.
+The service is also available live or afterwards at the St. Luke Lutheran Church Facebook page.

 The link is below and will also remain on the main page at www.stlukeithaca.org.

 "Inside the Juget-Sinclair"

 A video exploring the inner workings of the French Romantic Organ

 Our current plan is Friday, February 26, 2021 at 7:30 p.m.!

 Princeton University organist Eric Plutz will present the second and fifth organ symphonies of Louis Vierne in recognition of the 150th anniversary of Vierne's birth in 1870.
 Part of his Vierne Project.